OSVAI/NORM/README.md

  NORM+KD                      |    69.38    |    71.17    |  75.67   |    77.79     |    78.32     |   77.63    |
  NOMR+CRD                      |   69.17     |    71.08    |  75.51   |    77.50     |    77.96     |   77.09    |

-Table 1:　Top-1 accuracy (%) comparison on ImageNet.
+Table 3:　Top-1 accuracy (%) comparison on ImageNet.
+The results in the bracket are for our reproduced student baselines, and the results of the current mainstream KD methods are obtained from the papers of CRD, SSKD, SRRL, SemCKD, ReviewKD, SimKD and DistPro.

 | Teacher         |     Student      |  CC   |  SP   |  ONE  | SSKD  |  KD   |  AT   |  OFD  |  RKD  |  CRD  | SRRL  | SemCKD | ReviewKD | SimKD | DistPro | NORM|
 |-----------------|:----------------:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:------:|:--------:|:-----:|:-------:|:---:|